Afaqi Khoja revolts: Conduct of the Qing

 As a result, in 1765 when Sucheng commandeered 240 men to take official gifts to Peking, the enslaved porters and the townspeople revolted.
 ‘Abd Allah, Sucheng, the garrisoned Qing force and other Qing officials, were slaughtered and the rebels took command of the Qing fortress.
 In response to the revolt, the Qing brought a large force to the city and besieged the rebels in their compound for several months until they surrendered.
 The Qing then cruelly retaliated against the rebels by executing over 2,000 men and exiling some 8,000 women.
 This uprising is known today as the Ush rebellion.

 Although the details of Bin-jing's crimes were suppressed to prevent further discord, the Muslim population during these times was quite aware and quite angered with the on-going fraternization that occurred between the Qing and Muslim women.

 Jāhangīr and Khoqand (1825-1830)

-Āfāqī Khoja challenge to Qing authority first emerged in 1797 when Sarimsaq, son of Burhān al-Dīn Khoja, attempted to launch a campaign to retake Kashghar but was stopped Narbuta Biy, the ruler of Khoqand.
+Āfāqī Khoja challenge to Qing authority emerged in 1797 when Sarimsaq, son of Burhān al-Dīn Khoja, attempted to launch a campaign to retake Kashghar but was stopped Narbuta Biy, the ruler of Khoqand.